 As we well know, sleep is crucial for maintaining high energy levels.
 Poor or inadequate sleep will leave you feeling groggy and tired the whole day long.

 A good recommendation is to establish a specific bedtime and maintain it every day.
 Also make sure you are getting the recommended 6 to 8 hours of sleep every night.

 2. Better moods

-It is virtually impossible to have desire for sex when you are angry, stressed, frustrated or just in a bad mood.
-While everyday life circumstances will put anyone into a bad mood, poor sleep habits can also greatly contribute to a foul disposition.
+It is virtually impossible to have a desire for sex when you are angry, stressed, frustrated or just in a bad mood.
+While everyday life circumstances will put anyone in a bad mood, poor sleep habits can also significantly contribute to a foul disposition.

 People who get fewer than 6 hours of sleep every night often report being stressed, tired, sad and angry.
 You will not want to have any sex in such a mood.